ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 <div align="center">
 <img src="images/Pictures/wirerouteold.png" width="350px" style="display: block; margin: 0 auto;">
 </div>
 #### **K1.
-Mount control box and Connect Signal Wires**
+Mount Control Box and Connect Signal Wires**

 <div align="center">
 <img src="images/Pictures/controllermounted.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

 Attach the phone holder arm to the central post of the Speaker Stand.
 Attach the control box to the Spring-Loaded phone bracket.
-Adjust to an appropriate position, and connect the Drum Sensor TRS male ends that are hanging down on the drum to the matching TRS Female Jack on the control box.
+Adjust to an appropriate position, and connect the Drum Sensor TRS male ends that are hanging down on the drum to the matching TRS Female Jack on the Control Box.